 Data compliance ensures that sensitive data is organised and managed in a way that allows organisations to meet enterprise business rules and legal and governmental regulations.
 Check your local country or state rules in terms of data compliance.

 Backup checks and testing.

 Manual WordPress backup testing needs a staging environment.
 This is to create a fully functioning duplicate of your site that can be tested extensively to ensure everything works well.

 Companies that use a staging environment can also use it to test backups.

 It’s also essential to perform malware checks on your backups to be 100% sure that files are free from infection.

 Key takeaways for website owners.

-We mentioned before that “Saving time by spending time” and developing a solid backup plan requires an investment of time and money.
-The cost of this is far less than the very long work of recreating data after a website disaster.
+We mentioned before that “Saving time by spending time” and developing a solid backup plan require time and money.
+This cost is far less than the long work of recreating data after a website disaster.

-If you’re an inexperienced user and don’t have a team of dedicated specialists, we strongly advise engaging our WordPress care and maintenance services to perform this crucial task for your business.
+If you’re an inexperienced user and don’t have a team of dedicated specialists, we strongly advise engaging our WordPress website care plans to perform this crucial task for your business.